hothichau/intern-fullstaq/README.md

     │   └── build-xxx           # Build version (keep last 3 builds)
     └── persistent
-        └── uploads             # the persistent folder for uploads, symlinked from the `app` folder of the latest build
+        └── uploads             # the persistent folder for uploads, symlinked from the `app` folder of the latest build └── languages           # the persistent folder for languages, symlinked from the `app` folder of the latest build
 ```